DataDog/datadog-formula/CONTRIBUTING.md

 ### Squash your commits

-Rebase your changes on `master` and squash your commits whenever possible.
+Rebase your changes on `main` and squash your commits whenever possible.
 This keeps history cleaner and easier to revert things.
 It also makes developers happier!

 ## Development